This post may contain affiliate links. Please read my disclosure and privacy policy.

 You can mix this loaf in a large bowl instead.
 Simply use a potato masher or fork to mash the ingredients until they stick together.

-Transfer the mixture to the prepared loaf pan, then press firmly to pack it in.
-Bake in the oven, uncovered, at 375ºF for 20 minutes.
+Transfer the mixture to the prepared loaf pan and press firmly to pack it in evenly.
+Bake the lentil loaf in the oven, uncovered, at 375ºF for 20 minutes.

 While the loaf is in the oven, stir the glaze ingredients together in a bowl.
 When the timer goes off, spread the glaze evenly over the top of the loaf.